fnordoglargh/metametalmapper/README.md

 The first time I saw a band network was in the liner notes of the 7" EP compilation
 [True Kings of Norway](https://www.metal-archives.com/albums/Immortal/True_Kings_of_Norway/111142) almost 20 years ago.
-Networks and info-graphics fascinated me ever since.
+Networks and infographics fascinated me ever since.
 My interest in band networks and statistics was renewed when I found two projects in the _Others_ section of [Add-ons](https://www.metal-archives.com/content/tools) on M-A: